 If you are tired of waking up constantly, flipping your pillow fruitlessly for a side that isn’t drenched, and feeling frustrated, it’s time to take back your nights.
-This is easier than you think, because, choosing to sleep on pillows with cooling technology can transform your sleeping experience, and keep you comfortably cool while you sleep.
+This is easier than you think, because, choosing to sleep on pillows with cooling technology can transform your sleeping expectations, and keep you comfortably cool while you sleep.

 The best cooling pillow in our opinion might easily be the Snuggle-Pedic Ultra-Luxury Bamboo.
 It is versatile enough for meeting the needs of back, side, and stomach sleepers.
 Those with a combination of sleep styles may value the Snuggle-Pedic too.

 This pillow has a cooling bamboo cover that uses micro-venting to promote better air circulation and reduce overheating.
 Since the Snuggle-Pedic uses memory foam, it has the most flexible form of support that provides a comfortable night’s sleep.
-It is hypoallergenic for sleepers who also suffer from allergies, or have sensitive skin.
-The Snuggle-Pedic may also be the for night sweats because of the moisture wicking bamboo cover.
+It is hypoallergenic for those who also suffer from allergies, or have sensitive skin.
+The Snuggle-Pedic may also be the for night sweats because of the moisture-wicking bamboo cover.